-A neutralising antibody rapid test, such AbC-19TM Rapid Test, is a lateral flow test that detects IgG antibodies from a small finger prick of blood in only 20 minutes.
+A neutralising antibody rapid test, such as AbC-19TM Rapid Test, is a lateral flow test that detects IgG antibodies to the full trimeric spike protein of the SARS-CoV-2 virus, from a small finger prick of blood in only 20 minutes.
 AbC-19TM is a point of care test for use in multiple testing locations and has high sensitivity and specificity.
-Meaning they have the potential to play a vital supporting role out of the pandemic.
+Meaning it has the potential to play a vital supporting role out of the pandemic.

 Currently, antibody tests detect antibodies targeting two different proteins on the SARS-CoV-2 virus:

 A positive result using each test can confirm prior infection with SARS-CoV-2.
 However, a positive result with a neutralising antibody rapid test detecting antibodies to the SARS-CoV-2 spike protein holds more significance.
 This is owing to their infection neutralising capabilities.2